 If you still need to hire key team members, that’s OK.
 Just note those gaps in this section.

 Your company overview should also include a summary of your company’s current business structure.
 The most common business structures include:

-A strong business plan will include assumptions about the future and potential risks that could impact the financial plan.
+A strong business plan will include a description of assumptions about the future, and potential risks that could impact the financial plan.
 Including those will be especially important if you’re writing a business plan to pursue a loan or other investment.

-This is the place for additional data, charts, or other information that supports or just doesn’t fit into specific sections of your plan.
+This is the place for additional data, charts, or other information that supports your plan.

-Including an appendix in your business plan can significantly enhance the credibility of your plan by showing readers that you’ve thoroughly considered the details of your business idea and are backing your ideas up with solid data.
+Including an appendix can significantly enhance the credibility of your plan by showing readers that you’ve thoroughly considered the details of your business idea, and are backing your ideas up with solid data.